 The VA uses the rating schedule under the musculoskeletal system under 38 C.F.R. § 4.71a, under the diagnostic code 5276.
 You can be rated between a 0 percent rating and for more severe cases, a 50 percent rating.
 The ratings are based on the severity of your symptoms from mild to pronounced flat feet.
 The rating schedule looks like the following:

-- Pronounced flat feet is when a veteran experiences marked pronation (walking on the inside of the foot), extreme tenderness of the plantar surfaces of the feet, marked inward displacement, and severe spasm of the Achilles tendon on manipulation, and not improved by orthopedic shoes or appliances.
+Pronounced flat feet is a medical condition that can be defined when a veteran experiences marked pronation (walking on the inside of the foot), extreme tenderness of the plantar surfaces of the feet, marked inward displacement, and severe spasm of the Achilles tendon on manipulation, and not improved by orthopedic shoes or appliances.
 Veterans who have pronounced bilateral flat feet are rated at 50 percent.
 Veterans with pronounced unilateral (only one foot), are rated at 30 percent.

-- Mild flat feet, or flexible flatfoot, are veterans whose symptoms are relieved by using arch supports or a built-up shoe is rated at 0 percent, which is a non-compensable rating.
+Mild flat feet, or flexible flatfoot are used to diagnose US military veterans whose symptoms are relieved by using arch support, insoles, or a built-up shoe is rated at 0 percent, which is a non-compensable rating.
+Keep in mind that flat feet can be a medical issue that worsens over time and may need to be re-evaluated further down the line.

 What Do I Do if VA Denies My Flat Feet Claim?

-If you have been diagnosed with flat feet and are experiencing symptoms of flat feet, it may be beneficial to apply for VA disability compensation.
+If you have been diagnosed with flat feet by an orthotics expert, podiatrist, or medical professional and are experiencing symptoms of flat feet, it may be beneficial to apply for VA disability compensation.
+There are a lot of veterans who have encountered a single disqualifier that has completely stopped their progress.
 If you have been denied or received an unfavorable decision, please contact our office to see how we can assist you with an appeal.

 We are sorry that this post was not as useful for you!